 This Itinerary presumes that you are flying in and back out of Casablanca.

-Day 1 – Casablanca – White Mosque.
+Day 1 – Casablanca – White Mosque and the Old Medina.

 Day 2 – Rabat (Old Town, Royal Palace).

 Day 4 – Travel to Chefchouen – The Blue City.

 Day 6 – Travel from Chefchouen to Fez.
 Explore Fez Medinah.

 Day 7 – Fez (Take a guide to show you the main sites in one day)

 Day 8 – Fez – Evening travel to Meknes.